cysouw/diathesis/text/c01_introduction.md

 - Typically, the overt marking introduces a direction into the alternation, i.e. one alternant consists of less/shorter/zero linguistic elements ('less marked') and one consists of more/longer/overt linguistic material ('more marked').
 In some cases, the direction of the alternation remains undecidable, i.e. the alternation is equipollent.
 - The set of roots (or possibly larger linguistic entities) to which the alternation applies form an empirical linguistic class.
 Such an empirical class often has a semantic/functional interpretation, but not necessarily so.

-Alternations are the basis of all grammatical analysis.^[There is an interesting, almost philosophical, issue here that I will not delve into, namely whether the basis of grammar are the constructions themselves (cf. construction grammar) or alternations between constructions.
-The above statement should indeed be taken as a proposal that alternations are the more crucial entitites (cf. the notion of minimal pairs in phonology).
+Alternations are the basis of all grammatical analysis.^[There is an interesting, almost philosophical, issue here that I will not delve into, namely whether the basis of grammatical analysis are the constructions themselves (cf. construction grammar) or the alternations between constructions.
+The statement in the main text should indeed be taken as a proposal that I think that alternations are the more crucial entitites (cf. the notion of minimal pairs in phonology).
 Alternation are also useful in the practice of grammatical description.
-For example, the meaning/function of a construction is often hard to describe in full, while the meaning/function of an alternation only needs to describe the difference between the alternant.
-Only the crucial aspect that is added by the alternation needs to be captured – which is difficult enough though.]
+For example, the meaning/function of a construction is often hard to describe in full, while for the meaning/function of an alternation one only needs to describe the difference in meaning between the alternants.
+Only the crucial aspect that is added by an alternation needs to be captured – a taks which is already difficult enough though.]
 They include for example:

 i. morphological oppositions, like singular *Haus* 'house' vs. plural *Häuser* 'houses'. ii. oppositions of grammatical forms, like synthetic present *er schläft* 'he sleeps' vs. analytic perfect *er hat geschlafen* 'he has slept'